kauansb/Django/README.md

-# Web config with django
+# Web config with django in wiki